 8.25.
 Not be held responsible, or liable, for problems, issues, or financial losses that are caused by outside agents or circumstances outside our control: for example, exam boards, overseas agencies, changes by the NCTJ to its diploma, ISPs, web hosts and servers, PayPal, banks etc.

 8.26.
 Remove you from the course if, in our opinion, your behaviour towards us, or any member of our staff, is abusive or unreasonable; or if you indulge in plagiarism by submitting work for marking that is not your own.
 We have a zero tolerance policy on plagiarism.
 Refunds will not be made in such circumstances.

 8.27.
-Offer you one other course at half price, once you have completed, and paid for, one of our existing courses of a similar price.
-This offer is limited by time, is at our sole discretion, restricted to one half price course, per student, and cannot be used in conjunction with any other offer.
+Offer other courses with a 40% discount, once you have paid for, one of our existing courses.
+This offer cannot be used in conjunction with any other offer.

 8.28.
 Occasionally mention you in a positive context in our social media feeds, unless you tell us not to in an email to: email@example.com.
 We will not disclose any personal information.

 8.29.
 Operate a refund policy.

 8.30.
 Provide you with the qualification for the course that you enrolled on, as stated on the course page on our website, provided that:

 a) You have completed, and passed every course assignment to the required standard.

 b) You have paid any and all fees owed to us.
 If you still owe us any money at the time when you complete any course, we will not issue your diploma or your ABC certificate of achievement, until everything has been paid in full.